AllonKleinLab/PBA/README.md

 Thus, the outputs of PBA are:

 1. A potential landscape V (encoded by the values it takes at each sampled cell)
-2. Transition probabilities between the sampled states (derived from V and D)
+2. Transition probabilities between the sampled cells (derived from V and D)
 3. If terminal fates are given: the fate probabilities of each sampled cell

 *_Note that multiplying R and D by a common factor changes the time-scale but nothing else, so these parameters are redundant in practice._